Timinator2000/PySkillz-Contributor-Manual/markdowns/02 - project structure.md

 # Step 2: Explore the Project Structure

-Now that you’ve cloned the repository, let’s take a tour of the main folders and files you’ll be working with:
+Now that you’ve cloned the repository, let’s take a tour of the main folders and files you see:

 ```text
 📁 graphics
 ```

-This folder contains images and other media used in exercises or documentation.
+You’ll see images and media files in this folder that support the playground overall.
+You won’t need to use these files.
+If you’d like to include graphics with one of your exercises, just add them to your own exercise folder instead.

 ```text
 📂 markdowns
 ```

-* This is where the written instructions for exercises live.
+* This folder contains the markdown files that group and display exercises to the user.
+You should not modify these files.
+The PySkillz team will place your new exercise in the correct location based on the recommendations you provide..

 * Organized by __skill topic__ (e.g., loops, functions, data structures).